dietmarfdz/EGA_genomeref-1/README.md

 bash /path/genome_ref_cal.sh input.vcf.gz
 ```

+Once run you should check if the number of matches in the inferred genome reference is confident for you (displayed in \*.final).
+We have established a number of 100 matches in just one genome reference to be confident although you may consider another cutoff.

+Intermediate files with information regarding the variants matching the reference genome are deleted (file \*.variants) but you may be interested in checking them just in case you find some inconsistencies (e.g matches in more than one genome ref).

 # Demo

 Demo folder contains a subset of vcf from chromosome 22 from 1000 Genomes data for testing purposes.